CP1401/Practicals/prac_02/README.md

 ### Testing

 Just because the code is written, doesn't mean it works, so we need to test it.
 How?
-Put in some meaningful/easy inputs so you can evaluate if the output matches what you expect.
+Put in some meaningful/easy inputs so that you can evaluate if the output matches what you expect.
-E.g. We can easily calculate that 15% of 100 is 15, so a $100 meal with a 0.15 (15%) surcharge should cost $115.
+E.g., We can easily calculate that 15% of 100 is 15, so a $100 meal with a 0.15 (15%) surcharge should cost $115.

 ```
 Original price: $100